-Welcome to the 1.1.2 version of our website.
+Welcome to BIGA.
 Despite being in the early stages of development, our platform is equipped with a diverse range of tools and methods for genetic and epidemiological analysis.
 We recognize the dynamic and continuous development in these fields.
 Therefore, our team is committed to updating and expanding our platform to incorporate more advanced and useful tools.
 We are always interested in hearing back from you.
 If you have recommendations for additional tools or methods that could enrich our platform, please feel free to share them with us.
 Your insights and expertise will undoubtedly contribute to the development of our platform and benefit other users worldwide.
 This is an ongoing project for us, so stay tuned for more exciting updates and advancements in the future.
 We appreciate your patience and your support as we work diligently to implement more methods and improve your experience on our site.

 BIGA GWAS Team